fpozzobon/dynamo/example/relational/README.md

 * As a reader I want to list all articles written by the author ...
 * As a reader I want to look up all articles for a given category in chronological order ...

-The first access pattern is addressed by composite sort key `author ⟼ article`, the second one requires another `category ⟼ year` key.
+The first access pattern is addressed by composite sort key `author ⟼ article`, => this is a bit disturbing to me ^^' isn't composite partition key?, is it the same?
+=> do I understand correctly that a sort key cannot be accessed directly without partiton key?

+the second one requires another `category ⟼ year` key.
 One approach is an explicit projection of data but secondary indexes are easy.
+=> `but secondary indexes are easy` ?
 DynamoDB implicitly copies data from the main table into the secondary index using another pair of attributes to establish identity.
 Therefore a new access dimension is unlocked.
 Eventual consistency is only the aspect to consider while using indexes.
 The local secondary indexes provide strong consistency but general advice to favour global indexes.
+=> Do I understand that actually local secondary index would be problematic for this use case as the partition key remains the same with the main table?

 The `dynamo` library supports both global and local secondary indexes with particular behavior:
 * it creates a client instance per table, therefore each index requires own instance of the client;